 Home to a booming downtown area and one of the nation’s fastest growing airports, San Jose, CA is in need of innovative solutions to provide connections between Silicon Valley’s retail, office, cultural, and residential destinations.
-Focused on this goal, the City of San Jose contacted Kimley-Horn to gain a better understanding of new transit technology and how it can enhance public transportation in the area.
+Focused on this goal, the City of San Jose contacted Kimley-Horn to gain a better understanding of new transit technology, its current level of readiness, and how emerging technologies may align with the public transportation needs of the area.
 With the help of our Adam Dankberg, the City evaluated the feasibility of nearly two dozen novel solutions.

 In a recent interview with The Mercury News, Adam said he’s excited that the program, “isn’t just doing the same transit for a little cheaper, but really fundamentally changing what transit is, how people interact with it, and using technology to make a better transportation experience.”
 In addition to a better experience, these solutions will help the City meet its climate change goals.
 Currently, transportation accounts for more than 60% of the City’s carbon emissions, well above the 40% average in California.

 Five of the proposed solutions stood out to Adam as particularly noteworthy and significantly less expensive than legacy projects currently in process: